isabella232/Signicat-Auth-Tree-Nodes/README.md

 User Profile Service URL: TBD(To be inserted per customer once PKIo certificate has been delivered)<br />
 Redirect URL: TBD(Provided by Signicat)<br />
 Scope Delimiter: Put a single space (“ “) <br />
-OAuth Scopes:`idp_scoping:simulator` make sure that these items are not space or comma separated, but added as separate items. <br />
+OAuth Scopes:`idp_scoping:simulator` (make sure that these items are not space or comma separated, but added as separate items) <br />
 ACR Values:N/A (scope controlled) <br />
 Well Known Endpoint: TBD(Provided by Signicat) <br />
 Issuer: TBD(To be inserted per customer once PKIo certificate has been delivered)<br />